cozy/cozy-stack/doc/architecture.md

 - Simple to deploy and understand, not built as a galaxy of optimized microservices managed by kubernetes that only experts can debug.
 - Versatile, can be hosted on a Raspberry Pi for geeks to massive scale on multiple servers by specialized hosting.
+Users can install apps.
-- Yours, you own your data and you control them.
+- Yours, you own your data and you control it.
 If you want to take back your data to go elsewhere, you can.